stronnag/mwptools/docs/manual/docs/running.md

     This is fixed in mwp later than 5.251.652 (2022-09-08); the solution being to ensure all dialogs are non-modal. **Please upgrade.**

+## Touch Screen

+From {{ mwp }} 7.178.767, the mwp map and map symbols are 'touch-aware'.

+* You can drag map symbols using touch
+* You can invoke "right mouse button" actions by a double tap

 ## Command line options

 {{ mwp }}'s command line options may be displayed with the `--help` option: